DougallWinship/deform/docs/Styling.md

 [&laquo; back](../README.md)

-## Styling
+# Styling

-There is a default [stylesheet](../tests/_data/public/deform.css) used by the acceptance tests.
+There is a default [stylesheet](../tests/_data/public/deform.css) used by the acceptance test code.
 This should help you get started with customisation.

 It provides styling for both the HTML and CustomElement components (along with some basic form/html rules).